 The best time to visit

-The boreal summer, from May through September, are ideal for exploring Svalbard.
+From May through September, the boreal summer is ideal for exploring Svalbard.
 Our expedition ship Sea Spirit moves throughout the Arctic regions, making the most of seasonal sea ice and wildlife distribution patterns.
 It is the hottest time of year, and it is suitable for some of the outdoor activities available, such as snowmobile excursions, skiing, dog sledding, hiking, and boat trips.
 More significantly, it is the best time to observe polar bears while migratory whales break the cold surface; these massive predators are the major attraction for all visitors to Svalbard!

-In September, as Arctic nights become sufficiently dark, the magnificent fjords of East Greenland become the ideal place to watch mesmerizing northern lights displays.
-Days are still long enough to explore an outsized landscape of polychromatic mountains, blue glaciers, shining white icebergs, and tundra valleys awash in autumn colors.
+The majestic fjords of East Greenland become the ideal site to see mesmerizing northern lights displays in September when the Arctic evenings get suitably dark.
+Days are still long enough to explore an expansive environment of multicolored mountains, blue glaciers, gleaming white icebergs, and autumn-colored tundra valleys.

 Expedition ships and kayakers frequently spot Svalbard’s belugas.
 These medium-sized toothed whales, also known as «white whales,» are social and gregarious and are typically seen in groups near coastal areas.
 It’s usual to see them near glaciers, where there’s an abundant food source, just like polar bears.